deliteser112/eclipse-platform-releng-buildtools/docs/code-structure.md

 reporting, staging, and upload are per-TLD cursors.
-To accomplish this, each `Cursor` also has a scope, a `Key<ImmutableObject>` to which the particular cursor applies (this can be e.g. a `Registry` or any other `ImmutableObject` in datastore, depending on the operation).
+To accomplish this, each `Cursor` also has a scope, a `Key<ImmutableObject>` to which the particular cursor applies (this can be e.g. a `Registry` or any other `ImmutableObject` in Datastore, depending on the operation).
 If the `Cursor` applies to the entire registry environment, it is considered a global cursor and has a scope of `EntityGroupRoot.getCrossTldKey()`.